GISS Surface Temperature Analysis (GISTEMP v4)

 Background, History and Updates

 The basic GISS temperature analysis scheme was defined in the late 1970s by James Hansen when a method of estimating global temperature change was needed for comparison with one-dimensional global climate models.
 The analysis method was fully documented in Hansen and Lebedeff (1987).
-Several papers describing updates to the analysis followed over the following decades, most recently that of Hansen et al. (2010), as well as the uncertainty quantification of Lenssen et al. (2019).
+Several papers describing updates to the analysis followed over the following decades, most recently that of Hansen et al. (2010), as well as the uncertainty quantification of Lenssen et al. (2019) and Lenssen et al. (2024).

 For further details, please see the GISTEMP Background, History, and References pages.
 We also maintain a running record of modifications made to the analysis on our Updates to Analysis page.